canonical-ols/talisker/docs/sentry.rst

    default.

-If you are using Talisker's Flask_ or Django_ integration, you can configure your sentry client further via the usual config methods for those frameworks.
+If you are using Talisker's :ref:`flask` or :ref:`django` integration, you can configure your sentry client further via the usual config methods for those frameworks.

 If you wish to manually configure the sentry client, use the following::